Blackjacx/Development/mobile-interview.md

 ### Whitelabelling

 - [x] [---] What do you think is meant by white-labelling?
-- [x] [---] Imagine you have two customers.
-How to implement dedicated [wording, colors, assets, fonts, different server url's, ...]
+- [x] [---] Imagine two customers need 2 white-labelled apps.
+Please describe how to implement specific [wording, colors, assets, fonts, different server url's, etc.]

+### Scripting

+- [x] [---] State some examples of what can be achieven using shell scripts
+- [x] [---] How many lines of code (approximately) in bash script did you write already?

-# Links
+## Links
 - [50 Interview Questions Pt 1](https://medium.com/ios-os-x-development/ios-interview-questions-13840247a57a)
 - [50 Interview Questions Pt 2](https://medium.com/ios-os-x-development/50-ios-interview-questions-and-answers-part-2-45f952230b9f)
 - [50 Interview Questions Pt 3](https://medium.com/ios-os-x-development/50-ios-interview-questions-and-answers-part-3-3fad146b6c3d)